Counting single transferable votes: Meek

 a variation on Droop.
 This has the effect of also altering the weighting for each candidate.

-This process continues until all the Elected candidates' vote values closely match the quota (plus or minus 0.0001%).
+This process continues until all the elected candidates' vote values closely match the quota (plus or minus 0.0001%).

 Warren

-In 1994, C. H. E. Warren proposed another method of passing surplus to previously-elected candidates.
+In 1994, C. H. E. Warren proposed another method of passing surplus votes to previously elected candidates.
 Warren is identical to Meek except in the numbers of votes retained by winners.
 Under Warren, rather than retaining that proportion of each vote's value given by multiplying the weighting by the vote's value, the candidate retains that amount of a whole vote given by the weighting, or else whatever remains of the vote's value if that is less than the weighting.

 Consider again a ballot with top preferences A, B, C, and D where the weightings are a, b, c, and d.
 Under Warren's method, A will retain r_{A} = a, B will retain r_{B} = min(b, 1−r_{A}), C will retain r_{C} = min(c, 1−r_{A}−r_{B}), and D will retain r_{D} = min(d, 1−r_{A}−r_{B}−r_{C}).

 Because candidates receive different values of votes, the weightings determined by Warren are in general different from Meek.

 Under Warren, every vote that contributes to a candidate contributes, as far as it is able, the same portion as every other such vote.

 Distribution of excluded candidate preferences

-The method used in determining the order of exclusion and distribution of a candidates' votes can affect the outcome.
-Multiple methods are in common use for determining the order polyexclusion and distribution of ballots from a loser.
+The method used in determining the order of exclusion and distribution of a candidates' votes can affect the outcome, and multiple such systems are in use.
 Most systems (with the exception of an iterative count) were designed for manual counting processes and can produce different outcomes.

 The general principle that applies to each method is to exclude the candidate that has the lowest tally.
 Systems must handle ties for the lowest tally.
 Alternatives include excluding the candidate with the lowest score in the previous round and choosing by lot.